Mixed language: Ma'a

+Newer reseach has moreover drawn more attention to the Bantu language known as Mbugu, spoken by the same ethnic group: it has proven to be identical in its grammar to Ma'a, to possess a lexicon with identical semantic and morphological organization, and to be known by all speakers of Ma'a.
+Mbugu and Ma'a are therefore today considered a single language with two separate lexical registers, instead of two parallel "mixed" and "unmixed" languages.
+While the deep penetration of Cushitic vocabulary and its consistent stratification apart from Bantu vocabulary demands an exceptional account for the language's formation, inherited Bantu lexicon is therefore regardless also still present in the language.

 Media Lengua

-Media Lengua, also known as Chaupi-shimi, Chaupi-lengua, Chaupi-Quichua, Quichuañol, Chapu-shimi or llanga-shimi, (roughly translated to "half language" or "in-between language") is a mixed language that consists of Spanish vocabulary and Ecuadorian Quichua grammar, most conspicuously in its morphology.
-In terms of vocabulary, almost all lexemes (89%), including core vocabulary, are of Spanish origin and appear to conform to Quichua phonotactics.
+Media Lengua (roughly translated to "half language" or "in-between language"), also known as Chaupi-shimi, Chaupi-lengua, Chaupi-Quichua, Quichuañol, Chapu-shimi or llanga-shimi, is a mixed language that consists of Spanish vocabulary and Ecuadorian Quichua grammar, most conspicuously in its morphology.
+Almost all lexemes (89%), including core vocabulary, are of Spanish origin and appear to conform to Quichua phonotactics.
 Media Lengua is one of the few widely acknowledged examples of a "bilingual mixed language" in both the conventional and narrow linguistic sense because of its split between roots and suffixes.
 Such extreme and systematic borrowing is only rarely attested, and Media Lengua is not typically described as a variety of either Quichua or Spanish.
 Arends et al. list two languages subsumed under the name Media Lengua: Salcedo Media Lengua and Media Lengua of Saraguro.
 The northern variety of Media Lengua, found in the province of Imbabura, is commonly referred to as Imbabura Media Lengua and more specifically, the dialect varieties within the province are known as Pijal Media Lengua and Anglas Media Lengua.

 Scholars indicate that Media Lengua arose largely via relexification mechanisms.
 Pieter Muysken suggests that the social context in which the language emerged as an intralanguage involved a presence of "acculturated Indians" that neither identified with traditional, rural Quechua nor with urban Spanish cultures.
 This is an instance of a language developing from a need for "ethnic self-identification".